mfreimueller/goo/README.md

 # goo — A Brainfuck Compiler for Linux (ELF)

-`goo` is a lightweight compiler for the programming language [brainfuck](https://en.wikipedia.org/wiki/Brainfuck), which create Linux-native ELF-binaries.
+`goo` is a lightweight compiler for the programming language [brainfuck](https://en.wikipedia.org/wiki/Brainfuck), which creates Linux-native ELF-binaries.
 `goo` either translates brainfuck-code directly to Assembler or creates an object file.
 Additionally, `goo` provides an interactive REPL mode.

 ---